1995: The first version

 The combination of Gillette's deerstalker cap, bent pipe and also a large magnifying glass (a.k.a. lens) was such a major component of the American image that the face was no longer important and Gillette himself was cut out of the picture.

-Now it doesn't matter if the protagonist is thin or fat, short or tall, mustached or clean-shaven; as long as he wears the deerstalker, has the pipe (especially a calabash pipe) and holds a large magnifying glass, he is unmistakably Sherlock Holmes.
+If the protagonist wears the deerstalker, has the pipe (especially a calabash pipe) and holds a large magnifying glass, he is unmistakably Sherlock Holmes.

 Subsequent movies, plays, books and even games that laid claim to the Sherlock Holmes character throughout the years, both canonical and pastiche were compelled to adopt this iconic image to ensure success.